Conservative Middle East Council: Key players at CMEC

 Many high-profile Conservative parliamentarians and ex-parliamentarians have played key roles for [i]CMEC.
 These include ex-Chairman Crispin Blunt, MP for Reigate, who served as chairman for many years, Baroness Morris of Bolton OBE and the former Foreign Office Minister the Rt Hon.
 Sir Alan Duncan KCMG.

 Sir Nicholas Soames, the ex-MP for Mid Sussex, is CMEC's long-serving Honorary President.
 Directors have included Leo Docherty, currently Conservative MP for Aldershot and Minister of State at the Foreign, Commonwealth and Development Office, and Charlotte Leslie, the current incumbent in the post, and the former Conservative MP for Bristol North-West.

-Other key supporters of CMEC have included The Rt Hon Kwasi Kwarteng MP, appointed as Chancellor of the Exchequer in September 2022, Richard Bacon MP, The Rt Hon Baron Bellingham, The Rt Hon Tobias Ellwood MP, Chairman of the Commons Defence Select Committee, and Dr Phillip Lee, the former Conservative MP for Bracknell, and The Rt Hon Alistair Burt, former Minister of State for the Middle East at the Foreign, Commonwealth and Development Office, and the former MP for North East Bedfordshire.
+Other key supporters of CMEC have included The Rt Hon Kwasi Kwarteng MP, appointed as Chancellor of the Exchequer in September 2022, Richard Bacon MP, The Rt Hon Baron Bellingham, The Rt Hon Tobias Ellwood MP, Chairman of the Commons Defence Select Committee, and Phillip Lee, the former Conservative MP for Bracknell, and The Rt Hon Alistair Burt, former Minister of State for the Middle East at the Foreign, Commonwealth and Development Office, and the former MP for North East Bedfordshire.